Remediation Routing¶

 | WorkflowNotNeeded (issue already resolved) | Transition to Completed with Outcome: NoActionRequired |

-| ManualReviewRequired (no workflow, HAPI flagged human review) | Transition to Completed with Outcome: ManualReviewRequired |
+| ManualReviewRequired (no workflow, KA flagged human review) | Transition to Completed with Outcome: ManualReviewRequired |

-| HumanReviewWithWorkflow (HAPI flagged review + workflow present) | Transition to Failed (see ManualReviewRequired Outcome) |
+| HumanReviewWithWorkflow (KA flagged review + workflow present) | Transition to Failed (see ManualReviewRequired Outcome) |

 | Failed (AI analysis error) | Transition to Failed |